Introducing the Dog to the New Baby

-Getting ready before introducing the dog to the new baby helps avoid jealousy and friction.
-Your dog will, no doubt, feel jealous when he sees all your attention going to the new addition in the family.
-Since he has been used to getting all the pampering to himself, he naturally feels a little resentful.
+Get prepared before introducing the dog to the new baby.
+This helps avoid jealousy and friction.
 To keep these feelings to a minimum, give your dog a few minutes of quality time and some special treats.

-A few months before you bring your baby home, a visit to the vet for a complete check-up is a good idea.
+A few months before you bring your baby home, a visit to the vet is a good idea.
 Be sure that your dog is free from parasites and worms.
-If your dog hasn’t been spayed or neutered yet, this is a good time to do it.

-Serveral months before introducing the dog to the new baby, let him get used to hearing some baby noises.
+Several months before introducing the dog to the new baby, let him get used to hearing some baby noises.
 You can buy a CD designed especially for this purpose.
-Check it out on this website: www.soundtherapy4 pets.com.
-Letting your dog adjust to the new sounds early will familiarize him so that he will have less strange happenings beforehand.
-Giving him a treat at this time will make it a happy experience for him.

 Permit your dog to check out the baby’s things, such as sleeping areas, changing table, baby powder, diapers, and lotions so that he can get familiar with all the new smells associated with the new baby.

 Teach your dog that he can’t sleep on or play with your baby’s furniture and toys.
-These are not for him and he needs to know it.
 Be sure to buy him toys that don’t resemble your child’s toys so that you can teach him the difference.
-If he should try to remove a toy from the hand of your baby, it may do some harm.

-If you plan on keeping your dog out of the baby’s room, you may need to use some kind of barrier.
+If you plan to keep your dog out of the baby’s room, you may need to use some kind of barrier.
 Be sure your dog can’t jump over it.
-By allowing your dog to still see and hear what is going on in the room, it will help make him feel less isolated and still get used to the baby noises going on.

 Although the above steps are a very important part of introducing the dog to the new baby, make sure that your dog knows that you are the alpha figure over him.
-Be sure that when he is reprimanded, he will heed your commands, especially if he shows any signs of jealousy.
+Be sure that when you reprimand him, he heeds your commands, especially if he shows any signs of jealousy.

 When your dog meets your baby for the first time it is important for the introduction to go smoothly as this could set a precedent for the future.
 It may be a slow process but, if done correctly, it should minimize any problems.